Cristian Castro: 2005–2012: Universal Music Latino years

 In 2005, Castro released Días Felices with "Amor Eterno" and "Sin Tu Amor" as the album hit under the Universal Music Latino label.
 In 2006, Castro contributed to a tribute to Víctor Yturbe "El Piruli" in which he sang "Mil Besos".
 On 26 June 2007, he released his first mariachi album, El Indomable, which was produced by Vicente Fernández, and released the single "Tu Retirada".

 Castro announced that the divorce with Valeria led him to bankruptcy.
 The album El culpable soy yo was released on 28 April 2009.
 He sang at the Latin Grammy Celebra José José ceremony.
 On 28 September 2010, he released the single "La Nave del Olvido" and "Amor, Amor" as part of Viva el Príncipe, his tribute album to José José.
 In 2011, a follow-up to Viva el príncipe was recorded under the title Mi Amigo El Príncipe.

-2012–present: Primera Fila
+2012–present: Primera Fila and Sony Music

-After disappointing sales of albums with Universal Latin Entertainment, Castro returned to Sony Music.
+After disappointing sales of albums with Universal Latin Entertainment, Castro signed with Sony Music.
 For his first album with Sony since Hoy Quiero Soñar, Castro recorded a live album titled Primera Fila : Día 1 which contains live recordings of his well-known songs as well as original songs.
 The album features collaborations by several performers, including Reik, Ha*Ash, Leonel García and Verónica Castro.
 The album it was released under the label Sony Music Latin on 2 April 2013.

 Personal life

-Castro was married to model Gabriela Bo from Paraguay.
-After he divorced Bo, he married his Argentinian Jewish ex-girlfriend, Valeria Liberman.
+Castro has been living in Argentina since 2020.
+He was married to model Gabriela Bo from Paraguay.
+After he divorced Bo, he married his Argentine Jewish ex-girlfriend, Valeria Liberman.
 Castro converted to Judaism upon marrying Liberman.
-He has since reverted to Roman Catholicism following his divorce with Liberman.
-He resides in Buenos Aires and Mexico City.
+He has since reverted to Roman Catholicism following his divorce from Liberman.
+He resides in Punta del Este, Uruguay, and Mexico City.
 Castro was diagnosed with autism as a child.